Table of Contents

 Waterfall – The Pioneer of SDLC Processes

-Waterfall method exemplifies a typical sequential model, where the software development lifecycle is divided into different phases, each phase having its own tasks and objectives.
+The Waterfall method exemplifies a typical sequential model, where the software development life-cycle is divided into different phases, each phase having its own tasks and objectives.
 Often called the first most-widely used project management methodology in the software industry, waterfall was initially used in the manufacturing and construction industry.
 So it won’t be wrong to understand this model in the context of a manufacturing line.
-Just as it is in the case of a typical assembly line in manufacturing, the output of one phase in the waterfall software development model becomes the input of second phase.
+Just as it is in the case of a typical assembly line in manufacturing, the output of one phase in the waterfall software development model becomes the input for the second phase.
 It is mandatory that the first phase is completed with perfection before you move on the next phase because overlapping is typically impossible in this methodology.
 This means, if you wish to make a change in the proposed product feature much later in the implementation phase, there is a lot of rework required.
-While waterfall certainly qualifies as a precise and well-defined method, with a need to think through and describe all the requirements upfront, this in fact is a major drawback of the methodology.
+While the waterfall approach certainly qualifies as a precise and well-defined method, with a need to think through and describe all the requirements upfront, this in fact is a major drawback of the methodology.
 Reason being, it is simply impossible for someone to define all requirements upfront.
 This is probably why, after the big Visual Studio doom, even Microsoft decided to do away with their waterfall-like development methodology.

-Aside from the inherent inability to accommodate change requests without a significant increase in project cost, there are several other drawbacks which make waterfall project management methodology not-so-ideal.
+Aside from the inherent inability to accommodate change requests without a significant increase in project cost, there are several other drawbacks, which make waterfall project management methodology not-so-ideal.

 - Moving back to the previous phase is a challenge.
 This means, if a set of change requests are introduced into the product while it is undergoing testing, pausing the testing phase to do development is extremely cumbersome and expensive.

-- Since testing is one of the last stages in waterfall methodology, identifying risks and challenges in the earlier stages, and preparing a risk mitigation strategy, becomes challenging.
+- Since testing is one of the last stages in the waterfall methodology, identifying risks and challenges in the earlier stages, and preparing a risk mitigation strategy, becomes challenging.

 Agile Software methodology – The Iterative Approach

 With the Agile method, the project is broken into small tasks that do not require a lot of planning.
 The time frame for iterations is also small, typically between one and four weeks.
 At the end of each iteration, the product is presented to the clients.
 As a result, the risk is minimum and the project can adapt to any change in requirements quickly.
 The feedback loop is very short.
 As a result, any issues can be addressed immediately.
-The lines of communication between clients, the development team and the testing team are open, which leads to increased efficiency.
+The lines of communication between clients, the development team and the testing team members are open, which leads to increased efficiency.

 If you are looking for a project management methodology, which has an easy learning curve and can help your team improve and grow in a collaborative environment, Agile is the answer.
 As more and more enterprises work towards deploying cloud based services to render the best IT experience, and the focus shifts to quality and productivity, adopting agile methodology for software development is certainly a step in the right direction.
 According to the 2015 CHAOS Report by Standish Group, the success rate of Agile projects was 39% as compared to only 11% in case of Waterfall.
 While introducing Agile into your organization might seem challenging in the initial stages, but the effort is totally worth it.
-Practicing Agile introduces elements like continuous quality improvement and cost-effectiveness into your system, which making it a perfect alternative to the traditional waterfall methodology.
+Practicing Agile introduces elements like continuous quality improvement and cost-effectiveness into your system, which makes it a perfect alternative to the traditional waterfall methodology.